 A Vermont (VT) Quitclaim Deed is a legal document that allows a property owner (the grantor) to transfer their ownership interest to a purchaser (the grantee).

 Once the quitclaim deed is executed and recorded, the grantor no longer has any legal interest in the property, and the grantee may keep it or dispose of it as they wish.

-A quitclaim deed gives up whatever the grantor’s interest in the property is, which can range from no interest at all to exclusive ownership interest.
-A warranty deed, on the other hand, warrants that the grantor has and is conveying free, clear title to the property.
+A quitclaim deed gives up whatever the grantor’s interest in the property can range from no interest to exclusive ownership interest.
+On the other hand, a warranty deed warrants that the grantor has and is conveying good title, free and clear of any liens and claims.

 It’s important to know that the correct term for this deed is “quitclaim.”
 Though quitclaim deeds are often called “quit claim” or “quick claim” deeds, neither of these spellings is correct.

 Important Laws & Requirements